-- p.
-Parents at this school are asked to collect out-of-date medication. - q.
-If parents do not pick up out-of-date medication, or at the end of the school year, medication is taken to a local pharmacy for safe disposal. - r.
-Named members of staff Claire Edmeades/Ali Mathers are responsible for checking the dates of medication and arranging for the disposal of any that have expired.
-This check is done at least three times a year and is always documented. - s.
+- out-of-date medication. - q.
+If parents do not pick up out-of-date medication, or at the end of the school year, medication is taken to a local pharmacy for safe disposal. - Mathers are responsible for checking the dates of medication and arranging for the disposal of least three times a year and is always documented. - s.
 Sharps boxes are used for the disposal of needles.
 Parents obtain sharps boxes from the child's GP or paediatrician on prescription.
-All sharps boxes in this school are stored in a lockable cupboard unless alternative safe and secure arrangements are put in place on a case-by-case basis. - t.
+All sharps boxes in this school are stored in a lockable cupboard unless alternative safe and secure arrangements are put in place on a caseby-case basis. - t.
 If a sharps box is needed on an off-site or residential visit, a named member of staff is responsible for its safe storage and return to a local pharmacy or to school or the child's parent. - u.
-Collection and disposal of sharps boxes is arranged with the local authority's environmental services.
+Collection and disposal of sharps boxes is environmental services.